MaxMLang/doctor-groq/README.md

 - **Frontend**: Streamlit for an interactive and user-friendly interface.
 - **Deployment**: Deployable to any platform that supports Python and Streamlit, such as Heroku or Vercel.

-## Contribution and Feedback

-This project is open-source and welcomes contributions.
-For feedback or questions, please reach out to [community@groq.com](mailto:community@groq.com).